bekiblue/flutter-2024-proj/README.md

 Clients and Laborers
 # Features
 There are two main features:

-1.Job Posting : Allow clients to post job requirements on Agazhe, specifying details such as job title, description, required skills, budget, and deadline.
+1. Job Posting : Allow clients to post job requirements on Agazhe, specifying details such as job title, description, required skills, budget, and deadline.

 2. Job Application : Enables laborers to browse through job listings and apply for the ones that match their skills and interests.
 ## Group Members